 He says the bistro’s mantra is: ‘Local, seasonal, sustainable ingredients in the hands of many cultures.’”

 Pateman says they asked themselves what they could do with seal.
 And tried making any number of dishes.

 “We’re using the loin.
 Most seal meat comes from the back under a layer of fat.
 It’s only got about 2 percent fat.
 It’s incredibly lean, one of the richest meats in the world in iron, and really dense in flavour.
 The fat also has a very low flashpoint.
 It actually just melts away.

 “From seal tourtière, poke to tacos, and even seal curry we tried everything.
 We used all the different cuts.
 We were just thrilled with the results of what the protein could do.”

 Pateman says the reality is that this has started a conversation.

 Even the Humane Society of Canada has expressed an interest in meeting for a ‘friendly’ conversation to share each others’ points of view.

 This year’s hunt takes place in May.
-Patemen says he’s going out to partake in the hunt.
+Patemen says he’s going to partake in it.

 But what does seal taste like?

 The main dish on Edible’s Dine Out menu is ‘Newfoundland Seal pappardelle.’
 It’s a riff on the Italian classic that’s deliberately not an Inuit dish.